gregorkuznik/mtg-full-screen-timer/README.md

 # full-screen-timer-vue

-> Full screen timer application created in Vue.js
+> Full screen timer application created in Vue.js.
+Application is implemented by specifications so that it can be used for Magic The Gathering tournaments.

 ## Build Setup